jackharvey1/solr/README.md

 # solr (WIP)

-##

 Just `git clone`, `nvm use`, `npm i`, and then `gulp`.

 Note this is WIP and basically does nothing interesting at the moment.

+## Known Bugs

+- When a body is destroyed whilst drawing a new one, the position of the drawing bugs out

 ## Future plans
 - Make it work
+  - Destroy bodies when leaving bounds
+  - Trails
+  - Starting velocities
 - Time control
 - Maybe have some precreated models of known solar systems